foundry-rs/book/src/tutorials/solidity-scripting.md

 ### Deploying our contract

-We’re going to deploy the `NFT` contract to the Rinkeby testnet, but to do this we’ll need to configure Foundry a bit, by setting things like a Rinkeby RPC URL, the private key of an account that’s funded with Rinkeby Eth, and an Etherscan key for the verification of the NFT contract.
+We’re going to deploy the `NFT` contract to the Goerli testnet, but to do this we’ll need to configure Foundry a bit, by setting things like a Goerli RPC URL, the private key of an account that’s funded with Goerli Eth, and an Etherscan key for the verification of the NFT contract.

-> 💡 Note: You can get some Rinkeby testnet ETH [here](https://faucet.paradigm.xyz/) .
+> 💡 Note: You can get some Goerli testnet ETH [here](https://faucet.paradigm.xyz/) .

 #### Environment Configuration